Zed-CSP/employeeTracker-SQL/README.md

   * [Questions](#questions)

 ## Installation
-1. [Clone](https://github.com/Zed-CSP/.git) or [download](https://github.com/) the repository to your computer
+1. [Clone](https://github.com/Zed-CSP/.git) the repository to your computer
 2. Navigate to your cloned directory and Install node packages: [node.js v18.12.1](https://nodejs.org/en)
 3. Open the root directory in your terminal
 4. Type `npm i` in the command line to install `node_modules` and required dependencies
-5. Create a .env file in the root directory with these parameters: ` DB_HOST = localhost
+5. Create a .env file in the root directory with these parameters:
+`
+    DB_HOST = localhost
     DB_USER = root
     DB_PASSWORD = <your mysql password>